seek-oss/vocab/README.md

 ### Step 5: Create translations

 So far your app will run, but you're missing any translations other than the initial language.
 The below file can be created manually; however, you can also integrate with a remote translation platform to push and pull translations automatically.
+See [Externeral translation tooling](#external-translation-tooling) for more information.

-**./\_\_translations\_\_/translations.fr-FR.json**
+**./example.vocab/fr-FR.translations.json**

 ```json
 {